kompiuter/goconverse/README.md

 ## Server
 Start a new server instance with the following command:

-<code>server.exe -n "ServerName" -p "Port" &</code>
+<code>server.exe -p "Port" &</code>

-You may enable verbose logging using the -v flag:
+You may enable verbose logging using the -v flag and/or a custom server name:

 <code>server.exe -v -n "ServerName" -p "Port" &</code>